 Dinner: Eco Ventures Braai (DB&B)

-A long but beautiful day, and we will search for elephants, rhino and other wildlife and experiencing the ever-changing landscapes of Kaokoland.
-Wild camp in Hoanib riverbed.
+A beautiful day, searching for elephants, rhino and other wildlife and experiencing the ever-changing landscapes of Kaokoland.
+From Hoanib Riverbed we have a pitstop at Sesfontein and hopefully fuel!
+Via Khowarib to Palmwag Lodge

 Accommodation: Luxury en-suited Tented Chalets